Artillerie Prüfungskommission: History

 In 1808, the Prussian Artillery was reorganized and put under the command of Prince August of Prussia.
 On 17 March 1809, King Frederick William III ordered the establishment of a special commission for Artillery affairs.
 Prince August became its first president.
 That same year, Johann Christian von Pontanus got in charge.
-The government also wanted Gerhard von Scharnhorst to become in involved, but he declined because of having too much work.
+The government also wanted Gerhard von Scharnhorst to become involved, but he declined because of having too much work.
 On 29 February 1816 the kommission was renamed Artillerie Prüfungskommission (APK).

 The Artillerie Prüfungskommission (APK) consistited of senior Prussian officers.
 In 1871, it consisted of: The president; Those who were members on account of their office; The Feuerwerksmeister of the Artillery; The director of the Spandau gun foundry; The first teacher of the united artillery and engineering schools; and some special appointees.

 The APK had to answer all artillery questions that were laid before it.
 It also had to test materiel and execute experiments regarding new developments.
 Therefore, a testing department was founded from the APK's staff.
 In 1869, the testing department got a special artillery company to conduct these tests.

 After the German unification, the APK became part of the Imperial German Army.
 By 1881 there were also Bavarian, Saxon, and Württemberg artillery officers sent to the APK.
 In Saxony, there was still a separate Artillerie Kommission.
 The eponymous Bavarian Artillerie Prüfungs Kommission was disbanded in 1878.

 In April 1883, the APK was split in two departments: Abteilung I (Feldartillerie) and Abteilung II (Fußartillerie).
 The department chiefs had the rank and pay of a regimental commander.
 The APK also had a depot authority, an artefact collection and an Ersatz-Bataillon.

 In 1909, the APK celebrated its centenary.

 After World War I, the APK was disbanded in late October 1919.
 It was replaced by the Inspektion für Waffen der Reichswehr.
 This was led by general Karl Becker.
 In the mid-1920s this led to the 'Inspektion für Waffen und Gerät' of the Heereswaffenamt(HWA).